Review | Review in progress: ‘Avengers’ is somehow a good young adult, coming-of-age tale

 For example, one of Iron Man’s earliest scenes finds him in the desert looking for parts to build a new suit of armor.
 This properly contextualizes billionaire Tony Stark having to scrounge around for parts, and it all ends with a playable sequence of him tearing through a canyon blasting AC/DC, a scene ripped right out of his movies.
 In a beta, this might seem like pandering, like it was trying too hard to mimic the film.
 In the context of the game, it’s a thrilling set piece.

 The other Avengers also come off strong, all based loosely around their known archetypes.
 Thor is aloof and noble.
 Black Widow is unflappable and capable.
 Bruce Banner is a bit more neurotic than usual, but that comes after several years of trauma that kick off the game’s plot.
 Only Tony Stark comes off as trying a bit too hard, with just a few one-liner jokes too many.
-Voice actor Nolan North hues a bit too close to the Nathan Drake brand of delivery here, and it’s hard not to notice.
+Voice actor Nolan North hews a bit too close to the Nathan Drake brand of delivery here, and it’s hard not to notice.

 After eight hours, the core gameplay loop has solidified itself in the campaign and largely remains the same from the beta.
 It’s a solid foundation for brawlers, but far less complicated than the combat you’d find in more robust single-player stories like Batman’s “Arkham” games and the PlayStation 4 exclusive “Spider-Man.”
 If that didn’t excite you, the final game won’t.